microsoft/msticnb/docs/source/index.rst

 You can create your own notebooklets and use them in the same framework as the ones already in the package.

-Read on to find out more about using and creating notebooks.
+Read on to find out more about using and creating notebooklets.

 Introduction and Usage